Acheron-class torpedo boat: Fates

 On 1 March 1901 Acheron and Avernus became part of the Commonwealth Naval Forces.
 By this time they had become thoroughly outmoded and the Federal Government ordered their sale.
 In December 1902 Acheron was sold for £425 and Avernus for £502.

 Acheron became Sydney's quarantine boat, renamed Jenner, and was paid off in the late 1930s.
 In the mid-1990s a workboat of the Royal Australian Navy detected a long thin hull with her side-scan sonar, which was thought to be the remains of Acheron.
 On the other hand, after sale Avernus was abandoned on the shores of Rushcutters Bay and in the 1940s was sunk for reclamation of land at Glebe.

 Newspapers from 1922 and 1923 report a different fate for Avernus.
-Sold in 1902 and later acquired by an illegal German immigrant residing at Darling Point Sydney, Carl von Cosel Tanzler.
+Sold in 1902 and later acquired by an illegal German immigrant residing at Darling Point, Carl von Cosel Tanzler.
 He winched it into a large shed and in 1915 was attempting to modify it into the likeness of a submarine.
 Youths caught stealing from Tanzler's shed reported at Paddington Courthouse that Tanzler was hiding a submarine, yet Tanzler stated it was simply an old torpedo boat.
 When he re-launched the ageing modified Avernus in Double Bay, he was arrested and spent the duration of WW1 at Trial Bay Gaol, then deported back to Europe.
 The modified Avernus washed aground on Double Bay beach and in 1923 it was loaded onto a barge and taken to the Datchett Street Balmain Wharf ship breakers where it was scrapped.
 At Balmain the wreck was viewed by an old gentleman who was one of the original builders of Avernus.
 The article incorrectly spells Avernus as Ibernus yet positively identifies it as either Acheron or her sister ship.
 An absurdly high conning tower had been fitted to Avernus prior to her abandonment.
 The modified wreck was described as a Jules Verne nightmare.
 Twenty years later the eccentric Carl Von Cosel Tanzler had migrated to America and claimed to be an ex-submarine commander.